priyanshudayal1/HACKATHON/README.md

 - Travel Insurance Helper
 - Travel Suggestions

 The application consists of a Django backend and a React frontend.
-It is designed to provide users with a seamless travel experience by integrating various functionalities into a single platform
+It is designed to provide users with a seamless travel experience by integrating various functionalities into a single platform.